arifszn/blog.js/README.md

 ## Support

-Show your ❤️ and support by giving a star.
+Show your ❤️ and support by giving a <a href="https://github.com/arifszn/article-api">star</a>.

 ## License